-Webb Simpson won the U.S. Open and put two more names into the graveyard of champions.
+Simpson emerged from a fog-filled final round as a U.S. Open champion, and he put two more names into the graveyard of champions.

-Olympic is known as the "graveyard of champions" because proven major winners who were poised to win the U.S. Open have always lost to the underdog.
-One of those was Arnold Palmer in 1966, when he lost a seven-shot lead on the back nine.
+Olympic is known as the "graveyard of champions" because proven major winners who were poised to win the U.S. Open — Ben Hogan, Arnold Palmer, Tom Watson and Payne Stewart — all lost out to the underdog.

 Perhaps it was only fitting that the 25-year-old Simpson went to Wake Forest on an Arnold Palmer scholarship.